'Pitching Nun' Shows Off 'Nunbelievable' Dance Moves

 “It wasn’t just hype or that I’m a sister or a habit,” said Sister Mary Jo.
 “I’ve been put in a situation and an opportunity to encourage and inspire young people to do their best.”

-Sister Mary Jo says she has not met Sister Jean from Loyola University, but says she would love to.

-She says she played softball in high school and college.
-A bobblehead of the Sister is in the works.
+She credited her wealth of talent to playing softball in high school and college.
+Fans of the pitching and dancing nun will soon be able to treasure their own collectible of her.
+A bobblehead of the Sister is already in the works.